xiaoylu/leetcode_category/ShortestDistance/Readme.md

 Note that a node might be poped up from the queue multiple times... with further distance from the source node.
 We eliminate them by the `mark`s.

-It is quite interesting that this features is useful for the problem below so we can skip marks.
+It is quite interesting that we can skip `mark`s in the problem below:

 **LC 787.
 Cheapest Flights Within K Stops**  Find the shortest path with at most `k+2` nodes